Facebook sought exception from political ad disclaimer rules in 2011

 In 2010, the commission ruled in favor of Google when it sought an exception for political ads on its platform, again arguing that such ads were character-limited.

-The FEC, which is made up of six commissioners, normally split along partisan lines, voted in favor of the exception as Google had outlined in its request.
+The FEC, which is made up of six commissioners, normally split along partisan lines, voted in favor of the exception as Google (GOOG) had outlined in its request.
 Google said that the URL of the group paying for the ad would appear in the ad and that a full disclaimer would appear on the landing page once people clicked on the ad.

 The FEC also invited other digital companies to seek similar advisory opinions.